fbeeper/fMacVim/README.md

 ### 2) Easiest install

-I took [MacVim](https://github.com/b4winckler/macvim), included all plugins and configs for you to drag and drop it into your /Applications directory:
+I took [MacVim](https://github.com/b4winckler/macvim), included all plugins and configs in the package for you to drag and drop it into your /Applications
+directory:

 [Download and enjoy!](https://www.dropbox.com/s/258ayi5tmkddypb/fMacVim.dmg)